Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 Thermal Fan Interlock

-This humidifier doesn’t need your furnace to be to add moisture into the air.
+This humidifier doesn’t need your furnace to be on to add moisture into the air.
 It can save you a lot on energy bills.

 Auto-Flush and Chlorine Removal Filter